Authors confirmed for the 2019 Festival:

 For more information see: Carla Funk

 KATE HARRIS is a writer and adventurer with a knack for getting lost.
 Named one of Canada’s top modern-day explorers, her award-winning nature and travel writing has been featured in The Walrus, Canadian Geographic Travel, Sidetracked and The Georgia Review, and cited in Best American Essays and Best American Travel Writing.
 She has degrees in science from MIT and the University of North Carolina at Chapel Hill, and in the history of science from Oxford, where she studied as a Rhodes scholar.
 When she isn’t away on expeditions or reporting on UN environmental negotiations for the International Institute for Sustainable Development, Harris lives off-grid in a log cabin on the border of the Yukon, British Columbia and Alaska.
-Her highly acclaimed new book Land Of Lost Borders: A Journey on the Silk Road was a winner at the Banff Mountain Film and Book Festival.
+Her highly acclaimed new book Land Of Lost Borders: A Journey on the Silk Road was the winner of the 2019 RBC Taylor Prize and a winner at the 2018 Banff Mountain Film and Book Festival.

 For more information see: Kate Harris